dchampion/crypto/doc/NumberTheory.md

 The Chinese Remainder Theorem (CRT) is used in RSA to accelerate otherwise intolerably expensive exponentiations.

 # Finding Large Primes
 Primality&ndash;testing algorithms based on trial division are not feasible for primes of the size necessary for use in cryptographic applications.
-Even though the time complexity of these algorithms is linear, their candidate inputs are so large that even linear&ndash;time algorithms are too slow.
-(How slow? they would require many millions of years to complete on a classical computer.)
+Even though the time complexity of these algorithms is linear, their candidate inputs are so large that they would require many millions of years to complete on a classical computer.

 However, combining some theorems and lemmas from above, we can identify very large, cryptographically suitable primes using an algorithm of logarithmic time complexity.
 Perhaps the most widely utilized of these is the [Miller&ndash;Rabin](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) algorithm, which in its accepted form was developed by Michael Rabin in 1980 (Rabin's variant is probabalistic, and builds on a deterministic version of the algorithm established by Gary Miller in 1976; hence _Miller&ndash;Rabin_ algorithm).

-There is another very well&ndash;known primality test known as the [Fermat primality test](https://en.wikipedia.org/wiki/Fermat_primality_test) (because it is based on [Fermat's little theorem](#fermats-little-theorem)).
-This test is inferior to Miller&ndash;Rabin, however, due to the existence  _Carmichael_ numbers which, although rare, defeat the Fermat test.
+A related algorithm is the [Fermat primality test](https://en.wikipedia.org/wiki/Fermat_primality_test), which is based on [Fermat's little theorem](#fermats-little-theorem).
+It is considered inferior to Miller&ndash;Rabin, however, due to the existence of pseudoprime numbers (also known as [_Carmichael_](https://en.wikipedia.org/wiki/Carmichael_number) numbers).
+Although rare, these numbers defeat the Fermat test.

 ## Lemmas Used in The Miller&ndash;Rabin Algorithm